marick/crit19/test/support/http_params/README.md

 This file describes a "little language" for testing Phoenix form handling.
-Form handling is similar enough from one form to another that it's fairly easy to make language to describe test cases in a way that's concise, declarative, and easy to write.
+Form handling is similar enough from one form to another that it's fairly easy to make a language to describe test cases in a way that's concise, declarative, and easy to write.

-There are cases where more procedural, ["arrange, act, assert"](https://xp123.com/articles/3a-arrange-act-assert/) tests are needed.
+There are cases where a more procedural, ["arrange, act, assert"](https://xp123.com/articles/3a-arrange-act-assert/) style is needed.
 The little language can help with those as well, but I don't talk about it here.